Wichita Dog Bite Injury Attorneys

 In Kansas, an owner of an animal is generally liable for injuries caused by the animal only upon proof that the animal owner has knowledge of the dangerous propensities of the animal.
 This is commonly known as the “first bite is free” rule.
 If the dog has bitten in the past or shown vicious propensities to the animal owner, the owner is legally liable from that point forward.
 Simply put, a dog owner who is aware that his or her dog may bite someone is in a different position than a guest who has no idea whether the dog should be treated as friendly or hostile.
 It is up to the owner to take action to prevent his or her dog from biting a guest under these circumstances by warning the guests and removing the dog.

-In recent years, certain breeds are well known as having vicious propensities, such as pit bulls, and there may not need to be proof of a first bite to establish legal responsibility for the animal owner.
+In recent years, certain breeds have become well-known as having vicious propensities, such as pit bulls, and there may not need to be proof of a first bite to establish legal responsibility for the animal owner.
 The dog bite victim must prove that the dog owner should have known that his or her dog had a dangerous propensity to bite people based on the type of dog involved.

 Another method of establishing liability to the animal owner is if the animal is straying in public in violation of a local leash law.
 The animal owner is required to comply with the leash law and if the animal is running loose and causes injury to a person, once again the animal owner is responsible for the injury.

-As you can see above, the type of dog involved and the prior knowledge of the owner are the most important facts and those are facts that can be difficult to determine.
-Accordingly, it is extremely important to contact us immediately to help with the investigation.
+As you can see above, the type of dog involved and the prior knowledge of the owner are the most important facts—and those are facts that can be difficult to determine.
+Accordingly, it is extremely important to contact our Wichita dog bite lawyers immediately to help with the investigation.
 If bitten by a dog, you should also contact Animal Control to report the incident and complete a report.
 Be careful not to talk to the insurance company or give a recorded statement.

 Unfortunately, not all dog bites are covered by liability insurance.
 For insurance to apply, the owner must have either homeowners insurance or renters insurance.
 Be careful to not talk to the insurance company or give a recorded statement.
 The insurance company is typically trying to establish a defense that the dog bite victim did something to provoke the bite.